eflatmajor/supernova/NOTES.md

 ## UI

-It might be cool/useful to allow 8commands to specify a Vue component that is rendered into the command history area, so we could have different kinds of output, to make things more visually interesting, or just more usable.
+It might be cool/useful to allow commands to specify a Vue component that is rendered into the command history area, so we could have different kinds of output, to make things more visually interesting, or just more usable.

 # Item Spawning (Containers)